How to Apply

 Applications will not be reviewed by the admissions committee until all documentation has been received.
 Contact us if you have difficulties meeting this deadline.

-NEW!
-For Fall 2020 admissions, applicants who do not wish to be considered for scholarships may submit for a later deadline of April 1.
+For Fall 2021 admissions, applicants who do not wish to be considered for scholarships may submit for a later deadline of April 1.
 However, only applicants who submit by the January 15 deadline will be considered for scholarship funding.

 Application Fee Refunds and Waivers